dtzSiFive/firrtl-spec/spec.md

 optimization.

 References must always be able to be statically traced to their target, or to an external module's output reference.
+This means no conditional connections via sub-accesses, multiplexers, or other means.

 ### Probe Types